-Periodontal Care and Gum Disease Treatment in Scottsdale, AZ
+Periodontal (Gum Disease) Treatment in Scottsdale, AZ

 Maintaining good periodontal health is vital for your overall well-being.
 Periodontal disease, also referred to as gum disease, is often a silent disease that many Scottsdale dental patients are unaware they are suffering from.
 Nearly half of the adult population in the U.S. has the condition.
 Dr. Ann Sielicki provides preventive periodontal care and effective gum disease treatment at Sonoran Dental Design.
 The trusted Scottsdale dentist is committed to helping patients in Scottsdale, AZ, maintain lasting oral health with quality dental care.